top of page

 Stabilizing the donor-acceptor interface of organic solar cells

 Professor Philip C.Y.
-Chow of the Department of Mechanical Engineering and his team published at paper on “The role of interfacial donor–acceptor percolation in efficient and stable all-polymer solar cells” in Nature Communications on February 8, 2024.
+Chow of the Department of Mechanical Engineering and his team published a paper on “The role of interfacial donor–acceptor percolation in efficient and stable all-polymer solar cells” in Nature Communications on February 8, 2024.

 Carbon-based π-conjugated molecules and polymers are promising semiconductors for printed, eco-friendly and biocompatible organic optoelectronic devices.
 Besides finding applications in commercial displays (organic light-emitting diodes; OLEDs), this material class is also important in the development of next-generation solar photovoltaic cells and human-integrated sensors, among other applications.